 Company details

-The employee writing their resignation letter due to family reasons should also include the company details in the letter.
+The employee writing their letter should also include the company details in the letter.
 The information about the company that is needed in the letter includes the company’s name and the company’s full address.

 Greeting